ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/about/purpose.rst

 Concepts
 --------

-ExtensiveAutomation is a test and deployment automation framework for integration, regression and end-to-end usages.
+ExtensiveAutomation is a generic automation framework for integration, regression and end-to-end usages.
 The framework provided a rich and collaborative workspace environment.
-The installation is also simplified and some others great tools are integrated on it (selenium, sikuli)

 The project have several purposes since the creation:
  - Unify all testing tools in one environnement
  - Provide a complete testing dashboard
- - Make testing easy
+ - Make automation easy
- - Testing everything from anywhere.
+ - Automate everything from anywhere.
  - Provide a user friendly environment.

 .. image:: /_static/images/concept.png